Understanding 403(b) Plans

 IRA Rollovers

-Now, we’ll walk through a brief primer on IRA rollovers: what they are, the types of IRA rollovers you might encounter, the benefits associated with them, and what a normal IRA rollover process looks like.
+Now, we’ll walk through a brief primer on IRA rollovers: what they are, the types of IRA rollovers you might encounter, the benefits and regulations associated with them, and what a normal IRA rollover process looks like.

 What are IRA rollovers?